Board members pictured:

 Dela and her husband, Tony, have operated Scotch Hill Farm, a diverse family farm and CSA near Brodhead, Wis., for over 20 years.
 Dela is a founding board member of the South Central Chapter of the Wisconsin Farmers Union, helped launch the Collaborative Regional Alliance for Farmer Training, and served on the FairShare CSA Coalition board.
 Dela is also a founding member of South Central Wisconsin Women in Sustainable Agriculture, a core partner in the Soil Sisters farm tour and has hosted multiple In Her Boots workshops and other events for the MOSES Rural Women’s Project.

 Carmen and his wife, Sally, have a 400-acre certified organic farm, growing corn, soybeans, and various small grains including oats, wheat, barley and flax.
 His most recent activities, besides farming, center around a half-time appointment to the University of Minnesota as statewide Organic Research Coordinator.
 Carmen is also Vice Chair of Organic Farming Agency for Relationship Marketing (OFARM).
 He has served on a number of boards related to organic and sustainable agriculture.

-Carla is the Executive Director of the Organic Processing Institute.
-Prior to that, she worked in state government, including work in the Wisconsin Department of Natural Resources’ Green Tier program.
-She is President of the Natural Heritage Land Trust, and serves on the board of 1000 Friends of Wisconsin.
+Carla has worked in state government, including with the Wisconsin Agriculture and Natural Resources departments, and was the head of the Organic Processing Institute.
+She currently serves on the board of 1000 Friends of Wisconsin, and is past President of MOSA and the Natural Heritage Land Trust.
 Her home in Dane County, Wis. is on 76 acres, part of which she permanently protected from development with a conservation easement.